 Psychologist Mary Ainsworth devised the Strange Situation procedure to test the quality of an infant's attachment to his mother.
 This article

-• explains the Strange Situation test
+• explains the procedure

-• discusses how babies respond to the procedure
+• discusses how babies respond

 • reviews why some children are insecurely-attached